awwea/daofinance/README.md

 ### Chancellor

-A multi-sig that has the authority to execute Token transfers of the DAO tokens via inflation of the DAO token.
-The only members are the Treasury GU, Venture GU and Compliance GU.
-The Treasury GU is allowed to vote to mint tokens and transfer them while the Compliance GU will simply ensure the values are correct, but has no ability to cast a vote.
-3/3 of votes are required to transfer funds.
-Every payment should have a time delay before execution (e.g., 10 days) to allow for an appeals process within the Venture GU.
+A Multi-Sig that has the authority to execute token transfers of the DAO tokens via inflation of the DAO token.
+The only members are Treasury GU, Venture GU and Compliance GU.
+Treasury GU is allowed to vote to mint tokens and transfer them while the Compliance GU will simply ensure the values are correct, but has no ability to cast a vote.
+All 3/3 of votes are required to transfer funds.
+Every payment should have a time delay before execution (e.g. 10 days) to allow for an appeals process within the Venture GU.

 ### Treasury - Governance Unit

 Responsible for managing the underlying capital of the DAO, specifically rebalancing the portfolio of underlying capital and executing inflation-based payments.
-This would be a bonded GU (i.e., it posts a collateralized position vs the current Mandate's capital) that would have specific permissions concerning the maintenance of portfolio balance, co-signing for capital deployments in deals proposed by the Venture GU, and other management of liquid tokens such as third party custody of certain assets.
+This would be a bonded GU (i.e. it posts a collateralized position vs the current Mandate's capital) that would have specific permissions concerning the maintenance of portfolio balance, co-signing for capital deployments in deals proposed by the Venture GU, and other management of liquid tokens such as third party custody of certain assets.

 ### Venture - Governance Unit